Modifies the criteria the Site Evaluation Committee must consider when approving a project, to include the effect on property values.

 Both the DOE and the SEC grant intervenor status to individuals and organizations who demonstrate they have a substantial interest in the outcome of decisions related to the Northern Pass.

-- Over 100 groups have been granted intervenor status by the SEC, which grants them the right to attend hearings, and may give them an opportunity to present evidence, file motions and objections, and cross-examine witnesses.
-Intervenors include property owners and municipalities along the proposed route, environmental groups, business groups and unions.
+- Over 100 groups were granted intervenor status by the SEC, which gave them the right to attend hearings, present evidence, file motions and objections, and cross-examine witnesses.
+Intervenors included property owners and municipalities along the proposed route, environmental groups, business groups and unions.

 Many opponents of the Northern Pass as currently proposed have called for the project to be completely buried.
 Northern Pass officials have stated that complete burial would make the project too expensive, driving costs up to around $15 million to $20 million per mile, compared with $3 million per mile for overhead lines.

 However, the DOE analyzed complete burial as an option in its draft environmental impact statement on the project, estimating that full burial would result in a total cost of just under $2 billion, or roughly $5.7 million per mile.